-- Alcohol is absorbed into the bloodstream and binds to GABA receptors.
+- Alcohol is absorbed into the bloodstream and binds to GABA receptors

-- Triazolam is metabolized by the liver and also binds to GABA receptors.
+- Triazolam is metabolized by the liver and also binds to GABA receptors

-- The binding of triazolam and alcohol to GABA receptors increases the sedative effects of both substances.
+- The binding of triazolam and alcohol to GABA receptors increases the sedative effects of both substances

 The binding of triazolam and alcohol to GABA receptors causes an increase in the frequency of chloride ion channel opening.
 This leads to an influx of chloride ions, which makes neuron membranes more polarized.
 This increased polarization makes it harder for neurons to fire, leading to decreased brain activity, a slower heart rate, and a feeling of relaxation.

-Withdrawal occurs when your body has developed a physical dependence on a substance, and you have suddenly stopped prolonged or repeated use.
+Withdrawal occurs when your body has developed a physical dependence for a substance and you suddenly stop prolonged or repeated use.
 Triazolam and alcohol withdrawal can cause severe symptoms that may require medical supervision.

 - Nausea and vomiting